 Payments of Interest.
-Gross payments of interest (including any Paraguayan tax withheld and Additional Amounts paid in respect thereof) will be taxable to a U.S. holder as ordinary interest income at the time that such payments are accrued or are received (in accordance with the U.S. holder's method of tax accounting).
-Such interest income will generally be treated as income from sources outside the United States for purposes of determining a U.S. holder's U.S. holder's U.S. foreign tax credit limitations.
+Subject to the foreign currency rules discussed below, gross payments of interest (including any Paraguayan tax withheld and Additional Amounts paid in respect thereof) will be taxable to a U.S. holder as ordinary interest income at the time that such payments are accrued or are received (in accordance with the U.S. holder's method of tax accounting).
+Such interest income will generally be treated as income from sources outside the United States for purposes of determining a U.S. holder's U.S. foreign tax credit limitations.

 It is expected, and this discussion assumes, that the Bonds will not be issued with more than de minimis original issue discount ("OID") for U.S. federal income tax purposes.
 In general, however, if the Bonds are issued with more than de minimis OID, a U.S. holder will be required to include OID in gross income, as ordinary income, under a "constant-yield method" before the receipt of cash attributable to such income, regardless of the U.S. holder's regular method of accounting for U.S. federal income tax purposes.
+OID generally will be accrued in Guaraníes and translated into U.S. dollars in the same manner as interest income accrued by a United States person that uses the accrual method of accounting for tax purposes (as described below).